KILTprotocol/docs/docs/develop/03_workshop/04_attester/01_account.md

 Generating these values takes two steps:

 1. Create the `mnemonic` value using the `mnemonicGenerate()` method from the `Utils.Crypto` package.
-2. The `account` value first needs a `keyring` value defined, which is a data structure for defining the key pair type with the following parameters:
+2. The `account` value first needs a `keyring` value defined, which is a data structure for defining the key pair type.
+This example uses `ed25519`, but `sr25519` or `ecdsa` are also valid.

-   1. `ss58Format`: Specifies the encoding format for the key.
-Substrate-based blockchains commonly use [SS58](https://docs.substrate.io/reference/address-formats/).
-   The value `38` represents the KILT blockchain prefix.
-   2. `type`: Specifies the user's cryptographic algorithm.
-   Substrate-based blockchains commonly use sr25519.

-  The function then returns the value using the `addFromMnemonic()` method to create a key pair for the address using the given mnemonic.
+The function then returns the value using the `makeKeypairFromUri()` method to create a key pair for the address using the given mnemonic.

 The rest of the code runs the `generateAccount` function and logs the results to the console.